QubesOS/qubes-doc/developer/services/qrexec.md

 Note that only stdin/stdout is passed between RPC server and client -- notably, no command line arguments are passed.
 Source VM name is specified by `QREXEC_REMOTE_DOMAIN` environment variable.
-By default, stderr of client and server is logged to respective `/var/log/qubes/qrexec.XID` files.
+By default, stderr of client and server is logged in the syslog/journald of the VM where the process is running.
 It is also possible to call service without specific client program - in which case server stdin/out will be connected with the terminal:

     $ qrexec-client-vm target_vm_name RPC_ACTION_NAME